MirkoMilanovic/Commission_Counter/README.md

 - High season: June - September => GuestReady commission is 15%
 - Other months: commission is 10%

-This function takes a date string in the format 'YYYY-MM-DD' and returns the commission: get_commission(date_str) -> float
+This function takes a date string in the format 'YYYY-MM-DD' or 'DD {month name}, YYYY' and returns the commission: get_commission(date_str) -> float

 ### Tests - pytest